Root (linguistics)

 A root (also known as a root word or radical) is the core of a word that is irreducible into more meaningful elements.
 In morphology, a root is a morphologically simple unit which can be left bare or to which a prefix or a suffix can attach.
 The root word is the primary lexical unit of a word, and of a word family (this root is then called the base word), which carries aspects of semantic content and cannot be reduced into smaller constituents.

 Content words in nearly all languages contain, and may consist only of, root morphemes.
 However, sometimes the term "root" is also used to describe the word without its inflectional endings, but with its lexical endings in place.
 For example, chatters has the inflectional root or lemma chatter, but the lexical root chat.
 Inflectional roots are often called stems.
 A root, or a root morpheme, in the stricter sense, is a mono-morphemic stem.
-An etymon is the root word in a proto-language from which the descendant forms arose.

 The traditional definition allows roots to be either free morphemes or bound morphemes.
 Root morphemes are the building blocks for affixation and compounds.
 However, in polysynthetic languages with very high levels of inflectional morphology, the term "root" is generally synonymous with "free morpheme".
 Many languages have a very restricted number of morphemes that can stand alone as a word: Yup'ik, for instance, has no more than two thousand.